docker-archive/classicswarm/docs/networking.md

 ---
 description: Swarm and container networks
 keywords: docker, swarm, clustering,  networking
-title: Swarm and container networks
 ---

+# Classic Swarm and container networks

 Docker Swarm is fully compatible with Docker's networking features.
 This includes the multi-host networking feature which allows creation of custom